 Ventilation cannot be considered as a sole infection control measure but should be used in conjunction with other infection control strategies.
 All acute healthcare services must undertake a risk assessment and planning for a range of ventilation and air-cleaning strategies to prevent COVID-19 transmission.

 Ventilation and air cleaning strategies include:

-- Barrier air flow from a COVID-19 patient ward/zone (that is, single rooms, or shared isolation areas used for the care of suspected and confirmed COVID-19 patients) should be actively ducted to the atmosphere outside of buildings and maintained at negative pressure (that is, clean air flows into the ward/zone passively and contaminated air is extracted out).
+- barrier air flow – the air flow from a COVID-19 patient’s room (hospital isolation room) or from a COVID-19 patient ward/zone (single rooms, or shared isolation areas used for the care of suspected and confirmed COVID-19 patients) should be actively ducted to the atmosphere outside of buildings and maintained at negative pressure (for example, clean air flows into the room passively and contaminated air is extracted out).

-- Filtration – to remove any suspended aerosol particles that may return to the air handling unit.
-F8 or F9 (ideal) high-efficiency particulate air (HEPA) filters are examples.
+- filtration – to remove any suspended respiratory particles that may return to the air handling unit.
+F8 or F9 (ideal) filters are examples.

 Isolation rooms and air changes per hour